Toddler Development and Milestones: Your 2 Year and 1 Month Old

 At 25 months, your child should be learning to run smoother, and turn corners easier.
 He can also go up and down the stairs, and jump.
 Not only will parents be running after their very own little Speedy Gonzales, they better watch out because he will also develop the skill to walk backwards, right about now.

 Oh, and did we mention that he will also be capable of opening cupboards and drawers?
 Children at this age are extremely resourceful and have no concept of danger.
-Therefore don’t wait for them to hit their 25 month old toddler development milestones before you decide to start childproofing.
+Therefore don’t wait for them to hit their 2 year and 1 month old toddler development milestones before you decide to start childproofing.

 Always have a checklist on hand to ensure that your home is a safe place for your toddler to explore.
 Drawers and bookshelves should always be anchored to the walls to prevent them from toppling over should your toddler decide to climb up.

-You may have noticed that as part of a 25 month old toddler development timeline, your child’s level of play has increased in complexity.
+You may have noticed that your child’s level of play has increased in complexity.
 All of a sudden he is able to stick with one activity for longer periods of time.

 However, from 25 to 27 months of age, your toddler will still try to solve simple problems via trial and error.
 Parents might feel the need to offer assistance, but toddlers would probably refuse as a way of asserting their independence.
 But don’t worry because your stubborn little one will get there by practising over and over until he has perfected his game.